Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Business-oriented risk assessment

-• Identification of the "crown jewels" (what absolutely must not happen?)
+• Identification of the "crown jewels" (what must absolutely not happen?)

-• First security roadmap with 30-60-90 day goals
+• First security roadmap with 30-60-90-day goals

-• Presentation to management
+• Presentation to executive management

-Month 2: Laying the Foundation
+Month 2: Laying the foundation

-• Set up security governance framework
+• Set up a security governance framework

-• Create incident response plan
+• Create an incident response plan

-• Initial awareness measures
+• First awareness measures

 Month 3: Stabilizing